Step 1: Use this simple calculator to automatically calculate your ratios, and write them down.

-- It is very important that your carb ratios are low, but fat and protein ratios must not be lower than your calculated ratios, except when you are slowly changing over to this program.
+- It is very important that your carb ratios are low, but your fat and protein ratios must not be lower than your calculated ratios, except when you are slowly changing over to this program.
 Also, protein can be a lot higher when you are able to consume at least the lower range of your fat ratios.

-If you do not have a computer, here’s how to do calculations for people 5 feet tall and over.
+Calculations for people 5 feet tall and over.

 In order to calculate your daily food intake needed, first you need to calculate how many grams of protein you need to consume in a day to satisfy the body’s requirements.
 This amount depends upon the person’s “due body weight” (defined below).
 Please note that babies, children, and people that are 5 feet and under need to calculate their ratios differently—see the directions below.